Marvin Schulz

-Marvin Schulz (born 15 January 1995) is a German professional footballer who plays as a centre-back for 2.
-Bundesliga club Preußen Münster.
+Marvin Schulz (born 15 January 1995) is a German professional footballer who plays as a centre-back for club Preußen Münster.

 Club career

 Schulz started with local team Union 09 Mülheim.
 He left in 2003, joining Borussia Mönchengladbach's reserve team.
 He signed a professional contract with Mönchengladbach in 2014 that would last until 2018.

 Schulz made his first team debut at 10 August 2015 in the DFB-Pokal against FC St. Pauli in a 4–1 away win.
 Five days later he made his Bundesliga debut in a 4–0 loss against Borussia Dortmund.

 In July 2017, Schulz joined Swiss Super League side FC Luzern signing a three-year deal until 2020.

 On 30 May 2022, it was announced that Schulz had signed for Holstein Kiel of the 2.
 Bundesliga on a three-year contract.
+With the start of the 2025/2026 season, he transferred to SC Preußen Münster, where he got injured on the 9^{th} game day and returned on field ten game days later.

 International career

 Schulz was a youth international for Germany at the U20 level.